V3nilla/H2M-MOD-Torrent-File/README.md

 Hello everyone.
 Lxstwxrden here, i created a torrents to make gamers life - easier.

+Screenshot proof, that this client is alive and you're able to play - https://steamcommunity.com/sharedfiles/filedetails/?id=3310594431

 ## Installation
 **BIG NOTE! uTorrent is a buggy shit, if you're getting **Connecting To Peers...**, uninstall uTorrent and download latest available version of qBitTorrent**